silitics/rugpi/xtask/buildenv/README.md

-# Reproducible Build Environment for Rugpi
+# Reproducible Build Environment for Rugix